Comparing Credit Card Offers for Good Credit

 |Capital One VentureOne Rewards||$0||20,000 miles/$1,000 spend in 3 mths||1:1|

-|Amex Everyday||0% intro APR for 15 months, BT & purchases||14.49%-25.49%, variable||10,000 points bonus/$1,000 spend in 3 mths; no BT fee within first 60 days; 2X points at U.S. supermarkets up to $6,000|
+|The Amex EveryDay® Credit Card from American Express†||0% intro APR for 15 months, BT & purchases||14.49%-25.49%, variable||10,000 points bonus/$1,000 spend in 3 mths; no BT fee within first 60 days; 2X points at U.S. supermarkets up to $6,000|

-|Discover it Cashback Match||0% intro APR for 14 months, BT & purchases||13.49%-24.49%, variable||Enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in rotating categories throughout the year; match cash back at end of first year|
+|Discover it Cash Back||0% intro APR for 14 months, BT & purchases||13.49%-24.49%, variable||Enroll every quarter to earn 5% cash back on up to $1,500 in purchases made in rotating categories throughout the year (before moving to 1%); match cash back at end of first year|

-In one Bankrate poll, it was found that 51% believe that accounts with high balances help your score, when actually, high card balances can negatively impact your score.
-Also, 37% thought you need a balance to build your score.
-Actually, you want as close to 0% as possible, but you also want to keep the account active with a charge that you pay off each month.
+A surprising number of Americans misunderstand what it takes to build a good credit score.
+In one Bankrate poll, consumers were asked some key questions about their beliefs regarding credit building, and many didn't realize that high card balances can negatively impact your score; you want as close to 0% as possible in your debt-to-balance ratio; and you want to keep the account active with a charge that you pay off each month.

 Source: Bankrate Money Pulse survey